Syntax: Early history

-For centuries, a framework known as grammaire générale, first expounded in 1660 by Antoine Arnauld in a book of the same title, dominated work in syntax: as its basic premise the assumption that language is a direct reflection of thought processes and so there is a single most natural way to express a thought.
+For centuries, a framework known as grammaire générale, first expounded in 1660 by Antoine Arnauld and Claude Lancelot in a book of the same title, dominated work in syntax: as its basic premise the assumption that language is a direct reflection of thought processes and so there is a single most natural way to express a thought.

 However, in the 19th century, with the development of historical-comparative linguistics, linguists began to realize the sheer diversity of human language and to question fundamental assumptions about the relationship between language and logic.
 It became apparent that there was no such thing as the most natural way to express a thought and so logic could no longer be relied upon as a basis for studying the structure of language.

 The Port-Royal grammar modeled the study of syntax upon that of logic.
 (Indeed, large parts of Port-Royal Logic were copied or adapted from the Grammaire générale.)
 Syntactic categories were identified with logical ones, and all sentences were analyzed in terms of "subject – copula – predicate".
 Initially, that view was adopted even by the early comparative linguists such as Franz Bopp.

 The central role of syntax within theoretical linguistics became clear only in the 20th century, which could reasonably be called the "century of syntactic theory" as far as linguistics is concerned.
 (For a detailed and critical survey of the history of syntax in the last two centuries, see the monumental work by Giorgio Graffi (2001).)